On feebly compact inverse primitive (semi)topological semigroups: An adjunction of zero to a compact like semitopological group

 (1) Since the group $G$ is left precompact, there exists a finite subset $F$ of the group $G$ such that $FW=G$.
 But then

 a contradiction.

-(2) Since the regularization $G_r$ of the group $G$ is a pseudocompact $T_3$ (and, hence, a regular) paratopological group, $G_r$ is a topological group by Lemma~\ref{ArkRezReg}.
+(2) Since the semiregularization $G_r$ of the group $G$ is a feebly compact $T_3$ (and, hence, a regular) paratopological group, $G_r$ is a topological group by Lemma~\ref{ArkRezReg}.
 Therefore $G_r$ is precompact.
 Thus there exists a finite subset $F$ of the group $G$ such that $F\cdot\operatorname{cl}_G(W)=G$.
 But then

 a contradiction.